BillTheBest/rails_cyfe/README.md

 # RailsCyfe

 This gem provide intregration of Ruby on Rails projects with Cyfe Dashboard.
-In this custom widget are made with push API you can send your data in JSON format.
+In this custom widget are made with push API, you can send your data in JSON format.

 ## Installation